Estate Planning Process

 Depending on the level of estate planning selected, you will either be interviewed for your estate planning choices as part of the Initial Consultation, or you will then receive a folder with additional worksheets for you to complete as your “homework” prior to your next meeting with me, the Plan Design Meeting.

-Step Two: Week 2 or Week 3 – The Plan Design Meeting
+Step Two: Week 2 or Week 3 – The Design Meeting

 If a Plan Design is scheduled, you will meet with me and review your homework assignment.
 This meeting is when we discuss the planning strategy in its entirety and provide you with a summary of the overall plan.
 The objective of our plan summary is to simplify the discussion concentrating on an overall understanding of what the plan entails.
 At this point, we want to make sure that you are comfortable that all of your wishes have been addressed including any issues left open from our previous meeting.

-Step Three: Week 3 or Week 4 – The Review Meeting
+Step Three: Week 3 or Week 4 – Estate Planning Review Meeting

 Once your plan is designed, we will schedule a conference where you will review the documents for your estate plan.
 The review meeting will usually take place about three weeks after your plan is designed.
 At this meeting we will explain all of the documents and answer any questions that you may have so please allow between 2 and 3 hours for this meeting.
 At this point, we ensure that everything in your plan meets your desired goals and wishes for your family.
 The remaining payment of any legal fees is due at the end of the Review Meeting.